 Beginning.
 The company was established in 1870 and it provided transport services.
 The group consists of numerous independent companies, including steel, aviation, arms and even banking sectors.
 Mitsubishi Motors (the automotive sector), established in 1970, is the most popular in Poland.
 The first car rolled out of the factory in 1917 and was constructed in a manner similar to the famous Ford T. However, its production was discontinued in 1920.

 Development.
-In 1997, the sales went down dramatically due to the Asian crisis.
-Later, there ware attempts to cover up scandals which had a negative effect on the brand's image.
+In 1997, sales decreased dramatically due to the Asian crisis.
+Later, there were attempts to cover up scandals which had a negative effect on the brand's image.
 The acquisition of Mitsubishi by the Daimler-Chrysler company in 2001 did not improve the situation, either.
-However, prospects began to look a bit brighter owing to sales of the Colt model in Europe (since 2004) and the Outlander in Japan (2005), as well as due to the cooperation with the French PSA.
+However, prospects began to look a bit brighter thanks to sales of the Colt model in Europe (since 2004) and the Outlander in Japan (2005), as well as the cooperation with the French PSA.

 Contribution to the automotive industry.
 In 1995, Mitsubishi launched serial production of a direct-injection engine (labelled by the company as GDI).
-Before the Japanese company, nobody had undertaken this on such a large scale.
+Before the Japanese company, nobody had undertaken this task on such a large scale.
 Engineers calculated that the GDI engine used 20% less fuel and that it was 10% stronger than an engine with a traditional construction.
 In their opinion, a direct-injection engine combines the advantages of petrol and diesel engines.
 It has the considerable power of the latter and the low fuel consumption and high torque of the former.
 To put it simply, the GDI engine works in two different modes.
-In the first mode - the saving mode - it burns lean fuel mixture.
-In the other mode - at speeds over 120 km/h - it has greater power but also uses more fuel.
-The launch of the Mitsubishi Lancer Evolution model in 1992 was a very well known success of the company.
-Lancer Evo, owing to its above average performance and excellent driving dynamics soon became a cult object, there were numerous re-editions of this model (currently, in 2010, the 10th edition of Mitsubishi Lancera EVO is sold) and it is successfully used in car rallies.
+In the first mode—the saving mode—it burns lean fuel mixture.
+In the other mode—at speeds over 120 km/h—it has greater power but also uses more fuel.
+The launch of the Mitsubishi Lancer Evolution model in 1992 was a huge success for the company.
+The Lancer Evo, owing to its above average performance and excellent driving dynamics, soon became a cult object.
+There were numerous re-editions of this model (in 2010, the tenth edition of the Mitsubishi Lancer Evo was being sold) and it is successfully used in car rallies.

 Several most popular Mitsubishi models: Adventure, Challenger, Colt, Eclipse, Galant, Jolie, L100, L200, L300, Lancer, Lancer Evolution, Outlander, Pajero, Space Gear, Space Wagon.